Laumeier Sculpture Park: Non-Profit History and County Parks Partnership

 The founding executive director of Laumeier Sculpture Park, a 501(c)3 non-profit organization, was Dr. Beej Nierengarten-Smith, whose tenure lasted 22 years from 1979 to 2001.
 During these early years, the park won 6 operating grants and 2 conservation grants from the Institute of Museum and Library Services, including a grant to create an informative video about the park and an architectural assessment of its buildings.
 The park also received 22 grants from the National Endowment for the Arts for exhibitions and sculpture commissions.

 An endowment fund was created, valued at $2 million by 2000, and the park's operating fund increased from an initial $30,000 from St Louis County to over one million from combined resources.
 A variety of national and international sculptors were featured, including Terry Allen, Manuel Neri, Andy Goldsworthy, Judith Shea, and Joyce J. Scott.
 Fifty percent of featured artists were women.

 Nierengarten-Smith also created the Contemporary Arts and Crafts Fair for education revenue, the Winter Solstice program Fire and Ice, the Sand Castle Festival, Safari Camp in the woods for children and parents, and numerous other festivals for diverse audiences, including children.

 A volunteer program for the park and its special events was also created.
 During the first 22 years, attendance rose from several hundred to 500,000 people, and the park twice received museum accreditation from the American Alliance of Museums.

 When Nierengarten-Smith retired in 2001, Glen Gentele became Executive Director.
 When Gentele accepted a position at another museum in 2009, Marilu Knode, the former head of research at Future Arts Research at Arizona State University took the position.
-Knode left Laumeier in 2016 and was succeeded by Stephanie Riven of The Riven Company as Interim Director.
+Knode left Laumeier in 2016 and was succeeded by Stephanie Riven as Interim Director.
 Current Executive Director Lauren Ross was appointed in 2018.

-Today, Laumeier is an internationally recognized, nonprofit arts organization accredited by the American Alliance of Museums (AAM).
+Today, Laumeier is a nonprofit arts organization accredited by the American Alliance of Museums (AAM).
 Laumeier operates in partnership with St. Louis County Parks and Recreation department.
 Projects and programs are supported by the Laumeier Endowment Fund, the National Endowment for the Arts (NEA), the Regional Arts Commission (RAC), the University of Missouri-St. Louis (UMSL), Missouri Arts Council (MAC), and the Arts and Education Council of St. Louis.